 Inside his office, through an anteroom where an uncased guitar and a 4’x4′ painting of a butterfly leaned up against separate walls, Waits cleared his inner-office couch of assorted papers, joking about the paneled room’s “David Niven feel” and then sitting down in a chair near one end of the couch.

 Opposite our seats, under the shaded windows looking out on a Gulf station that fronts on Santa Monica Boulevard (“makes me feel like I’m at the beach”), a low coffee table was loaded down with a pre-amp, amp, turntable and cassette deck, and speakers were on the floor on either side.

-In the corner was a grand piano, and a mike and stand were set up in front of the ivories.
+In the corner was a grand piano, with a mike and stand set up in front of the ivories.
 The floor was littered only ankle-deep with papers, notebooks, cassettes and album jackets, and over against one wall leaned a battered, splitting-at-the-seams leather briefcase with old Waits albums spilling out of it.

 On the back of his inner-office door (which he used only once during the interview, to bolt across the hall to the men’s washroom) was a bulletin board sporting various-sized pieces of paper on which lyrics and song fragments were hand-written.

 During the interview, one thing emerged as a probable cause for Waits’ improved spirits and more presentable appearance; it had to do with his forsaking his usual post-album tour to work on the film project with Coppola; it’s a challenge, and one Waits feels compelled to rise to.

 And he was just as determined to limit his comments about the collaboration until it’s more fully baked.

 TW: (apparently checking to see if his interviewer had done his research): What do you like about the new album?

 SKP: For one thing, your voice sounds like it was in better shape for “Heartattack and Vine” than it was for your last LP (“Blue Valentine,” October ’78).